Build-Week-Water-My-Plants-03/backend/README.md

 [GET] '/api/plants/:id' || returns single plant
 [POST] '/api/plants' || all fields are required except for image.
 This will return the plant that was just posted.
 [PUT] '/api/plants/:id' || Used to update any plant, all fields are still required besides the image.
 Returns the updated plant.
-[DELETE] '/api/plants/:id' || Deletes the plant specified and prints back a message that it was successfuly deleted.
+[DELETE] '/api/plants/:id' || Deletes the plant specified and prints back a message that it was successfully deleted.